Stamp duty

 Company purchases of residential property

-There is a 3% surcharge on residential property bought by companies.
-For residential properties worth more than £500,000 bought by a company, a 15% charge may apply.
+There is a 5% surcharge (previously 3%) on residential property bought by companies.
+For residential properties worth more than £500,000 bought by a company, a 17% charge (previously 15%) may apply.
+These rates apply from 31 October 2024.

 Companies that own residential property worth more than £500,000 may also need to pay an 'annual tax on enveloped dwellings'.